phreeza/manuscript_axon_potentials/doc/manuscript.md

   & - n_1 I_\lambda(z_1,t)w(\rho,z-z_1)
 \end{align}

-The first component can be viewed as a filtered version of $I_\lambda$, in the same way as shown in section \ref{ssec:spatialfilt} for an infinite axon bundle.
+The first component can be viewed as a filtered version of $I_\lambda$

+- add distance dependent filtering

+for an infinite axon
+bundle.
 In this case, however, the filter is $w'$, which is an antisymmetric function, and as such a high-pass or band-pass filter which tends to zero for low frequencies (Figure 5B).
 Thus, this component